-As of February 1, 2022, we had 4,783 full-time employees located throughout the United States.
-Of this total, approximately 21 percent are women and more than 16 percent are ethnically diverse.
-During 2021, our voluntary turnover rate was 6.0 percent.
+As of February 1, 2023, we had 5,043 full-time employees located throughout the United States.
+Of this total, approximately 22 percent are women and 17 percent are ethnically diverse.
+During 2022, our voluntary turnover rate was 7.7 percent.

-We encourage you to review our 2020 Sustainability Report available on our website for more information about our human capital programs and initiatives.
-Nothing on our website shall be deemed incorporated by references into this Annual Report on Form 10-K.
+We encourage you to review our 2021 Sustainability Report available on our website for more information about our human capital programs and initiatives.
+Nothing on our website shall be deemed incorporated by reference into this Annual Report on Form 10-K.